andrewsgardner/WebLearn/README.md

 ###### * Mac users may need to use sudo.

 ## Configuration
-Create an .htaccess file in the [/public_html/](https://github.com/andrewsgardner/WebLearn/tree/master/public_html) directory for your test server.
+Create an .htaccess file in your test server's [/public_html/](https://github.com/andrewsgardner/WebLearn/tree/master/public_html) directory.

 In .htaccess, point the PHP include path at the [/resources/](https://github.com/andrewsgardner/WebLearn/tree/master/resources) directory.